In many respects, the music world has moved away from complex and fast lead guitar solos.

 Want to learn some songs with harder solos?
-Guitar Tricks has a library of over 600 professional, full song tutorials shot in crystal clear HD video and licensed with 100% accurate tab sheets.
+Guitar Tricks has a library of over 600 professional, full song tutorials shot in crystal clear HD video and licensed with 100 percent accurate tab sheets.

 Guitar Tricks has over 600 full-length, professionally-taught song tutorials.
 Check 'em out

 Here are a few full song tutorials from GT that we'd recommend checking out: